David Hume Kennerly: Professional life

 In late 1967, he moved to Los Angeles to become a staff photographer for United Press International (UPI).
 On June 5, 1968, he took some of the last photos of Senator Robert F. Kennedy at the Ambassador Hotel as he declared victory in the California presidential primary.
 Moments later Kennedy was gunned down by the assassin Sirhan Sirhan.
-That night Kennerly also took a memorable picture of Ethel Kennedy in the back of an ambulance.
+That night Kennerly also took a picture of Ethel Kennedy in the back of an ambulance.

 The following year (1969), Kennerly moved to New York for UPI, where among many other assignments he photographed the "Miracle" New York Mets winning the 1969 World Series.

 In early 1970, he was transferred to the Washington, D.C. bureau of UPI.
 At age 23 he took his first ride on Air Force One with President Nixon as a member of the traveling press pool.
-However Kennerly believed he was missing out on the biggest story of his generation, the Vietnam War.
+However, Kennerly believed he was missing out on the biggest story of his generation, the Vietnam War.
 He said, "I felt like that scene in Mr. Roberts where Henry Fonda, an officer on a supply ship, watched the destroyers sail into battle while he was stuck in some South Pacific backwater port."

 Kennerly was sent to Saigon in early 1971 as a combat photographer for UPI.
-Unbeknownst to Kennerly, UPI photo editor Larry DeSantis started a portfolio of his favorite Kennerly photographs of the year, beginning with the Ali-Frazier fight photo that ran on the front page of The New York Times on March 9, 1971, (and also happened to be Kennerly's 24th birthday).
+Unbeknownst to Kennerly, UPI photo editor Larry DeSantis started a portfolio of his favorite Kennerly photographs of the year, beginning with the Ali-Frazier fight photo that ran on the front page of The New York Times on March 9, 1971.
 DeSantis submitted that photograph along with images of the Vietnam and Cambodia wars and refugees escaping from East Pakistan into India to the Pulitzer Prize Board for consideration.
 It was only when the winners were announced that Kennerly, who was still in Vietnam, learned he had been awarded the 1972 Pulitzer Prize for Feature Photography.
 The committee noted that he "specialized in pictures that capture the loneliness and desolation of war."

 Kennerly became the photo bureau chief for UPI in Southeast Asia, but still spent most of his time in the field covering combat operations.
 In September 1972, he was one of three Americans to travel to the People's Republic of China to cover the state visit of Japanese Prime Minister Kakuei Tanaka.

 While still in Vietnam, he joined Life in November 1972 as a contract photographer.
 After the classic picture magazine folded a few weeks later, Kennerly stayed on as a contract photographer for Time.
 Among the many stories he covered for them while still in Asia was the last American prisoner of war release in Hanoi, March 30, 1973.